agilscripts/Harvard-Data-Science-Capstone/README.md

 ### R Environment

-The R implementation uses the following libraries:
+To run the R implementation, the following R packages are required:

 - `tidyverse`
 - `caret`